Handmade feminine hygiene kits help girls stay in school.

 In addition to the sample kits, Elaine brought flannel, wash cloths, and a roll of velcro that could be used instead of snaps on the original sample.
 Snaps are harder to come by...

 Nana was very excited to share the kits.
 One was shared with the home economics teacher at Kafanchan Junior Secondary School.
 She was able to create a first prototype with materials brought to get them started.
 They are now working to have each girl sew her own kit as part of a home economics project.

 Elaine says, “One could never have even considered that a kit like this could be of such value.
 We have access to so many everyday products that make our lives easier; it is hard to imagine what it would be like without them.”

-Shown below are the supplies taken to Nigeria, the sample kit, the first prototype next to an original, and the carry bag for everything.
+Shown above are the supplies taken to Nigeria: the sample kit, the first prototype next to an original, and the carry bag for everything.

 This is an awkward topic on which to post, but the truth is that many young girls do not have access to feminine hygiene products.
 Monthly cycles can keep them out of circulation, meaning lost days at school. .
 There can also be shame or embarrassment associated with what comes naturally.

 Read More on How Hygiene Kit Empowers Girls